MicrosoftDocs/learn/learn-pr/student-evangelism/career-growth/includes/2-networking.md

 ### What to talk about

-Ok, you've managed to book another of 'coffee/tea chat' or 'lunch and learns', what you talk about?
+Ok, you've managed to book a number of 'coffee/tea chat' or 'lunch and learns', what do you talk about?
 A good idea is to talk to your coworkers and ask them what they wish they had done in their last year of school.
 Ask them what they wish they knew when they were getting started and take notes.
 Someday, an intern may ask you the same question.

 > [!TIP]
 > If you need to, write down a list of questions to ask and take notes.
 You might be surprised by what you learn.